bshaffer/oauth2-server-php/README.md

   * Receives a request object for an authorize request, returns a response object with the appropriate response

 `validateAuthorizeRequest`
-  * Receives a request object, returns a Boolean for whether the incoming request is a valid Authorize Request.
+  * Receives a request object, returns false if the incoming request is not a valid Authorize Request.
+If the request is valid, returns an array of retrieved client details together with input.
 Applications should call this before displaying a login or authorization form to the user

 **Grant Requests**